 The stock ownership guidelines are administered, interpreted, and construed by the Human Resources and Compensation Committee.
-In administering the stock ownership guidelines, the Human Resources and Compensation Committee will annually review the extent to which each executive officer and director of the Company has complied with the stock ownership policy.
+In administering the stock ownership guidelines, the Human Resources and Compensation Committee annually reviews the extent to which each executive officer and director of the Company has complied with the stock ownership guidelines.

-The ownership levels of our named executive officers and non-employee directors as of April 1, 2022 are set forth in the table entitled "Principal Stockholders".
+The ownership levels of our named executive officers and non-employee directors as of April 1, 2023 are set forth in the table entitled "Principal Stockholders".